Who We Are

-The Weather Observations Research program supports research to improve weather observations technology critical for the detection and forecasting of hazardous weather phenomena.
+The Observations Program supports research to improve weather observations technology critical for the detection and forecasting of hazardous weather phenomena.
 In pursuit of this goal, the Observations Program works closely with the weather observations research and operational communities in government, academia, and private industry to develop and transition weather observations technology into operations.
-Four research focus areas the Observations Program supports include:
+Recent research focus areas the Observations Program supports include:

 If you have questions or ideas, please contact us at email@example.com!